Intermittent Fasting: Should You Try It?

 I reviewed intermittent fasting a while back, admittedly, I didn’t have many good things to say about my 5:2 experience.

-Today I’m re-reviewing IF because it’s still a really big thing, and surprisingly, my mind has changed a bit about it.
+Today I’m re-reviewing IF because it’s still a really big thing.

 Before we get started, I want to put one thing on the table.
 Intermittent fasting, like any diet, works because it cuts calories.
 It hasn’t been shown to be superior for weight loss than any regular lower-calorie diet.
 In other words, there is nothing magical about fasting in terms of weight loss; weight loss happens when you take in fewer calories.
 No matter which diet claims it ‘burns fat’ faster, they all operate the same way.